 Typically, a mixture of icing, resting, and compressing the area - such as with an elbow brace - are helpful in soothing and correcting the injury.
 Elevating the elbow above the level of the heart for extended periods also helps, as it facilitates the blood flow in the damaged joint.
 Myofascial release, cross friction massage, joint manipulation, and mobilization are all ways that we, as the leading Dallas Doctors that treat elbow pain, we can help you to correct and strengthen your elbow after an injury.

-If you are experiencing elbow pain or related issues, we can most likely help you to recover and achieve full range of motion to help you resume a normal, comfortable lifestyle.
+If you are experiencing elbow pain or related issues such as tendonitis, we can most likely help you to recover and achieve full range of motion to help you resume a normal, comfortable lifestyle.
 We always seek to treat the problem at its source rather than relying only on temporary measures such as pain medications.
 Once the issue has been resolved and the pain is reduced or eliminated, we will continue to help monitor your condition to help keep the pain from reoccuring.
 Give us a call at (972) 215-7934 today to arrange an initial exam and to begin the road to life without elbow pain.